 - 1. Services Beyond the Meter

 - 2. Supporting Priority Customer Groups

 - 3. Fuel Poverty & Energy Affordability

-Carbon Monoxide Awareness
+- 4. Carbon Monoxide Awareness

-This project aligns to strategic pillars 3, with outcomes in 3 and 4.
+This project aligns to strategic pillars 2, 3 and 4.

 This scheme was re-assessed in July with stakeholders and recalculated for SROI using the new industry standard social value framework and supporting GDN rulebook.